DISCOUNT: Drone Photography Masterclass (50USD Off!): 50+ videos, 15+ hours of content. Click here to find out more!

 Small-Group Greenland Photo Workshops Designed For Photographers

-Greenland hotography workshops led by Jeroen are intentionally designed around small group sizes, allowing every participant to receive meaningful guidance and personal feedback throughout the experience.
+Greenland photography workshops led by Jeroen are intentionally designed around small group sizes, allowing every participant to receive meaningful guidance and personal feedback throughout the experience.
 Rather than guiding large groups through busy locations, these workshops focus on creating an environment where photographers can truly learn, experiment, and develop their skills in the field.
 Smaller groups also make it easier to adapt to changing conditions, reposition quickly for wildlife encounters, and work together respectfully in fragile environments.

 Participants benefit from hands-on instruction in real shooting conditions, whether photographing towering icebergs, Arctic wildlife, dramatic mountain landscapes, or the unique light of the far north.
 Jeroen works closely with each photographer to refine composition, improve camera settings, and better understand how to work with light, weather, and timing in demanding environments.